Wildlife Photography Workshop in Península Valdés

 We will dedicate the whole day to discover and photograph the extraordinary wildlife and landscape of the peninsula.
 Visiting Doradillo Beach, Punta Norte, and Caleta Valdés.
 Whale whatching at sunset in Puerto Pirámides.

-During the third day of the workshop we will explore Punta Tombo and the Isla Escondida.
+During the third day of the workshop we will explore Punta Tombo and the beach of Isla Escondida.

 Breakfast.
 End of the workshop.